cagov/hub.innovation.ca.gov/docs/pages/product-management/introduction-product-approach-public-sector.md

 ---
 title: Introduction to product approach for the public sector
-description:
+description: An online, self-paced course introducing the product approach for State of California staff
 parentid: Product management
 layout: single-column
 headerlabel: Training
 headericon: ribbon
 ---
-<p class="text-lead">This online, self-paced course gives you an introduction to using a product approach.</p>
+<p class="text-lead">This online, self-paced course introduces you to the product approach.</p>

 You’ll learn: